p-ranav/binary_log/README.md

 # binary_log

+## Highlights

-* Logs messages in a handful of nanoseconds!
+* Logs messages in a compact binary format with as little as 10-20 ns latency
 * Extracts static information at compile-time and logs them to an index file
 * Only dynamic parts of the logs are written in the runtime hot path
-* Run-length encoding is used, where possible, to encode repeated log calls
 * An offline process can be used to deflate and format the log messages
+* Requires C++20
+* MIT License

 The following code completes in ~980 ms (average latency less than 1 ns) and writes just 18 bytes.